kardiachain/rust-kardia/packages/consensus/README.md

 ```

 ### OnStart()
-OnStart loads the latest state via the WAL, and starts the timeout and receive routines.
+OnStart loads the latest state via the WAL, starts the timeout ticker (schedules first round) and receive routines.
 If peerID == "", the msg is considered internal.
 Messages are added to the appropriate queue (peer or internal).
 If the queue is full, the function may block.

 ### updateToState()
 Updates State and increments height to match that of state.
 It is called inside SwitchToConsensus() of Reactor, finalizeCommit() and updateStateFromStore() of the state ifself.